Whatapalaver/100_Days_of_Code/r2-log.md

 ## Log

+### R2D10
+I'm still on the Ruby Koans.
+I'm sitting in Costa tethered to my phone's network while systmatically sticking in the right answer to satisfy the ruby deity.
+I'm not convinced if I'm learning enough on this course.
+The error messages give you the answer and while that might be part of the learning experience, I get it now, and have 200 more boxes to tick.
+There are some other bits and pieces being added to my knowledge base though so I will persevere for longer.

 ### R2D9
 I finished the mastery curriculum today with the start of a simple todo program which demonstrated working with classes.
 Now its time to work on some extra Ruby tutorials.
 As we've spent quite a bit of time trying to fathom rspec error messages I've decided to give the [[Ruby Koans](http://rubykoans.com/) - route to enlightenment a go.
 It's proving interesting...

+Also tried to help another student out with some troublesome code that she had been struggling with for hours.
+It reminded me how wedded you can get to code you have struggled over even if it is fundamentally flawed.
+Sometimes it can be as well to start again from scratch and try a different approach.
+Learning the skill of telling someone that without right royally annoying them may take me a little while to master.

 ### R2D8
 I started the day with a walk to the allotment while I watered the crops while pondering the hash challenge waiting for me at home.
 It's what is known as "procrasta-gardening".
 Anyway, I cam home feeling fairly nervous about the the last hash challenge in the mastery-curriculum, but it was smooth(-ish) sailing.
 Job done!